Skip to content

 Regulation

-A Market Surveillance Inspection is an official investigation by a national authority into whether a CE-marked product complies with EU legislation — covering technical file review, product testing, and enforcement actions including market withdrawal and recall.
+National authority investigation into CE-marked product compliance — covering technical file review, product testing, and enforcement including market withdrawal.

 Matter